iterative/dvc.org/content/docs/user-guide/experiment-management/index.md

 The `dvc experiments` features are designed to support these main approaches:

-1. Create [experiments] that derive from your latest project version without polluting your Git history.
+1. [Run] and capture [experiments] that derive from your latest project version without polluting your Git history.
 DVC tracks them for you, letting you list and compare them.
 The best ones can be made persistent, and the rest left as history or cleared.
 1. [Queue] and process series of experiments based on a parameter search or other modifications to your baseline.